Skip to Content

 Sunset date

 This measure is for the use of a plug-in wall timer that turns off a water cooler during specified hours to prevent unnecessary energy use.
 This saves energy by reducing standby losses from water cooler cycling to keep cold or hot water ready to dispense.
-To be considered this measure the timer must be grounded and have capability of 7-day programmable scheduling with batter backup and must be installed on a water cooler.
+To be considered this measure the timer must be grounded and have capability of 7-day programmable scheduling with battery backup and must be installed on a water cooler.

 Workbook